Flat connections at infinity on knot surgery manifolds: Prerequisites

 and similarly for the anti-holomorphic part.

-While $\rm SU(2)$ flat connections on a 3-manifold form a compact moduli space, the same is not true for gauge group $\rm SL(2,\mathbb{C})$ which allows for sequences of flat connections whose limit is singular (we will discuss them in greater detail in next Section).
-However, it was conjectured in \cite{gukov2024categorification} that such ``infinite asymptotic ends'' of the moduli space of flat connection can have a finite Chern-Simons action despite not being classical saddles of that action, and thus can be detectable using the tools of resurgence.
+While $\rm SU(2)$ connections on a 3-manifold form a compact moduli space, the same is not true for gauge group $\rm SL(2,\mathbb{C})$ which allows for sequences of connections whose limit is singular (we will discuss them in greater detail in next Section).
+However, it was conjectured in \cite{gukov2024categorification} that such ``infinite asymptotic ends'' can have a finite Chern-Simons action despite not being classical saddles of that action, and thus can be detectable using the tools of resurgence.
 Below we will briefly present the resurgent analysis for this theory.

 \paragraph{Resurgence in a nutshell.}

 Starting with \eqref{eq:CS path integral}, we can write the formal perturbative expansion of the Chern-Simons partition function around each of its classical saddles $\alpha$ as